Spring Garden Revival

 Rockport Conservation Commission Guidelines for Flower Bed Maintenance Near Protected Areas

-Gardeners working near wetlands or streams in Rockport must comply with the Wetlands Protection Act, which requires permits for work within 10-25 feet of protected areas.
+Gardeners working near wetlands or protected areas in Rockport must comply with the Wetlands Protection Act, which requires permits for work within 10-25 feet of wetlands or streams.
 Seasonal restrictions apply during wildlife breeding (April-Aug).
-Protect tree root systems by avoiding cultivation within the drip line, where 80% of roots reside in the top 12 inches.
-Use organic, low-impact practices and prioritize native, pollinator-friendly plants such as New England aster, black-eyed Susan, bee balm, and milkweed.
-Delay perennial cutbacks until spring to protect overwintering insects and coordinate with municipal pollinator initiatives.
-For erosion control, apply 2-4 inches of organic mulch and use silt fencing on slopes.
-Edge restraints prevent mulch from entering storm drains, supporting compliance with MS4 stormwater programs.
-Rockport Conservation Commission
+Protect existing tree root systems by avoiding cultivation within the drip line, as 80% of roots are in the top 12 inches.
+Use native and pollinator-friendly plants such as New England aster, black-eyed Susan, and bee balm, and delay perennial cutback until spring to support overwintering insects.
+Employ 2-4 inches of organic mulch for erosion control, and use silt fencing on slopes to prevent runoff.
+Coordinate with municipal pollinator initiatives and MS4 stormwater programs for best practices.

 34 Broadway, Rockport, MA 01966